dankmrt/RLHomework4/README.md

 # VISION-BASED TASK
-To execute the corrects waypoint go to the config folder of the rl_fra2mo_description package and change the strategy in "aruco" and then run
+To execute the corrects waypoint go to the config folder of the rl_fra2mo_description package and change the strategy in "aruco"  in the waypoints.yaml file and then run
 ```bash
 colcon build